Table of Contents

 When You Need More Than Basic Streaming

-Red5 Pro supports frame-accurate metadata delivery across the conversion process, ensuring your crucial data stays perfectly aligned with the video frames.
+Red5 Pro and Red5 Cloud support frame-accurate metadata delivery across the conversion process, ensuring your crucial data stays perfectly aligned with the video frames.

 Conclusion